Matal (2018 film): Production

-The film was produced by Sony Movies International.The script was written by Ferdous Hasan Rana.
+The film was produced by Sony Movies International.
+The script was written by Ferdous Hasan Rana.
 On February 13, 2018, a Maharat of the film Matal was held in a restaurant in the capital.
 And there announced that "Sumit Sen will star alongside Asif and Adhora".
-But the newly director Shaheen-Suman said that "Symon has been taken instead of Sumit in this film.
+But the director, Shaheen-Suman, said that "Symon has been taken instead of Sumit in this film.
 Sumit has been dropped for temporary reasons".

-Matal film was shot at Super Star Shakib Khan's Pubail's house in Gazipur.
+Matal film was shot at Shakib Khan's Pubail house in Gazipur.
 Continuous shooting is going on till 13th.
-This shooting took place at Shakib Khan's shooting house 'Jannat'.
-And this film was also shot at 'Ashray' shooting house in Sector 7 of Uttara.
+This shooting took place at Shakib Khan's shooting house, 'Jannat'.
+And this film was also shot at the 'Ashray' shooting house in Sector 7 of Uttara.

 Director Shaheen-Suman was injured on the set of the film after slipping on set.

 Legal issues

-On October 12, 2018, four new films were supposed to be released in more than two hundred theaters of the country.
-Among them were Meghkanya, Nayak, Asmani and Matal.
+On October 12, 2018, four new films were supposed to be released in more than two hundred theaters in the country.
+Among them were Meghkanya, Nayak, Asmani, and Matal.
 But how possible!
-Because, there is a rule in the country that outside of the Eid festival, more than two new films cannot be released in a week.
-According to that, the director-producer of Meghkanya and Asamani has finalized the release date on October 12 almost three months ago.
+Because there is a rule in the country that outside of the Eid festival, more than two new films cannot be released in a week.
+According to that, the director-producer of Meghkanya and Asamani finalized the release date on October 12, almost three months ago.
 Two other films were suddenly added to the release procession a week ago.
-On the other hand, two alternative films Meghkanya and Asamani are in trouble due to the addition of two mainstream films.
+On the other hand, two alternative films, Meghkanya and Asamani, are in trouble due to the addition of two mainstream films.
 Could not get booking.
 In this situation, Jahangir Kabir, the producer of Meghkanya, filed a writ in the High Court challenging the validity of releasing the so-called old films named Nayak and Matal.
 At the same time, the court issued a ruling asking why the release of the new movie as an old film should not be declared illegal.
 The concerned have been asked to respond to the said rule.
 The order of the High Court also said that the ban on the release of Nayak and Matal films will remain in force until this rule is settled.
 Based on this, the High Court issued a ban on the decision to release the movies Nayak and Matal as old films.